rambip/wasm-test/README.md

 ```
 (if it doesn't work, you can add the `--target <your target>` to cargo install, see [here](https://github.com/rust-lang/cargo/pull/5614) for why)

-Then, add this line to your `.cargo/config.toml`
+Then, add this line to the `.cargo/config.toml` of your project
 ```toml
 [build]
 target = "wasm32-unknown-unknown"